Phantasiae-git/Phantasiae-git/README.md

 # Hi there 😺, I'm Phanta!

-🔭 I’m currently working on my personal website, and 42 Transcendence
+🔭 I’m currently working on my personal website and 42 Transcendence
 🌱 I’m currently learning React and Puppeteer
 👯 I’m looking to collaborate on innovative, ambitious projects